areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 ### Wrapping up

 * Document your requirements
-* Document your decisions
+* Determine how accessibility requirements map to functional requirements
 * Make that documentation internally available to your team

-## Project Methodology and Management
+## Project Methodology and Management *FIXME: loaded terms*

 ## Facilitate inclusion of accessibility